dsjardim/pytorch_gan/posts/BlogPost1.md

 One of the most currently use of GANs is for data augmentation.

-Let's pick a scenario where we have a Machine Learning (ML) model performing badly, but It is happening because It was trained with a poor dataset with almost no variability.
+Let's pick a scenario where we have a Machine Learning (ML) algorithm performing badly, and it's happening because it was trained with a poor dataset with almost no variability.

 It is in here that GANs can be used for.

 Whenever we have a poor dataset, we can generate more data from It using GANs.
 Then, we probably would have a ML model with better performance

 So, it is well known that GANs are a very interesting and cool way to generate synthetic data.

 If you became curious about it, you can check this [paper][5] out.